image-source-control/image-source-control/readme.txt

 = untagged =

 - only load ISC-related scripts on the plugin’s admin pages
-- fix jQuery shorthand warnings in the backend
+- fixed overlay text showing up in automatically created excerpts

-= 2.1.1 =
+- fixed jQuery shorthand warnings in the backend

-- fix source overlays for images with links
+- fixed source overlays for images with links

 = 2.1.0 =